GarageGames/Torque3D/README.md

 In addition to GitHub we also have a couple of pre-packaged files for you to download if you would prefer to not compile the code yourself.
 They are available from the [downloads](http://wiki.torque3d.org/main:downloads) page on the wiki.
-At any time you can download the contents of the entire repository from GitHub, or check out former [releases](https://github.com/GarageGames/Torque3D/releases).

 ## Related repositories